SEE OUR BOB AND ALMEADY CHISUM JONES EXHIBIT BY CLICKING ‘EXHIBITS’ ON THE HOME PAGE. SEE JONES PHOTOS IN OUR PHOTO GALLERY, YEARS 1860 TO 1970

 John Dolford “Bob” Jones (1850-1936) became a prosperous landowner in the Roanoke-Southlake area and a well-respected rancher and family man.
-Today he’s remembered as the namesake of Bob Jones Road, Bob Jones Park and Bob Jones Nature Center & Preserve.
+Today he’s remembered as the namesake of Bob Jones Road, Bob Jones Park and Bob Jones Nature Center and Preserve.
 In 2012, Carroll ISD’s newest elementary, Walnut Grove, was named for the school he built for his grandchildren and other children who could not attend white schools.

 Almeady Chisum (1857-1949) also was born into slavery.
 Her mother, Jensie (circa 1837-1874), told Almeady that cattle baron John Simpson Chisum (1824-1884) was her father.
 When Almeady was about 1 year old, she, her mother, sister Harriet and brother were given to John as collateral for cattle being herded west.
 They lived at the Chisum ranch near Bolivar (in Denton County) until about 1871, when John shifted his cattle operation to New Mexico.
 Jensie and her daughters then moved to Bonham, Texas.
 Jensie was a skilled cook and seamstress, as were her daughters.